 At this juncture, a hearing would be held in the Court of Common Pleas to either grant or refuse the name change.

 Why Do I Need a Lawyer?

-A lawyer can assist you in managing the above steps and your interactions with the Court and other agencies.
-Additionally, a petition for a name change of a child should not be attempted without an attorney because an attorney can best analyze the matter and prepare for petitioning the Court.
+A lawyer can assist you in managing the above steps, as well as your interactions with the Court and other agencies.
+Additionally, a petition for a Name Change of a child should not be attempted without an attorney, because an attorney can best analyze the matter and prepare for petitioning the Court.